Carolyn Gargasz

-Carolyn Mae Gargasz (January 24, 1938 – January 31, 2025) is an American politician.
+Carolyn Mae Gargasz (January 24, 1938 – January 31, 2025) was an American politician.

 Biography

-Gargasz was born on January 24, 1938 in Aberdeen, Washington to Arthur Cox and Gladys (Carpenter) Cox.
+Gargasz was born on January 24, 1938, in Aberdeen, Washington to Arthur Cox and Gladys (Carpenter) Cox.
 She attended the University of Puget Sound in Tacoma, Washington.
 She was a member of the New Hampshire House of Representatives and represented Hillsborough's 27th district.
-She served as Vice President for Public Policy for Family and Community Education and was an active member of the National Task Force on Television Violence.
+She served as vice president for Public Policy for Family and Community Education and was an active member of the National Task Force on Television Violence.
 She was a member of the Daughters of the American Revolution.